 [BS] 1501.6.1 Walkways.
 A walkway shall be provided for pedestrian travel in front of every construction and demolition site unless the applicable governing authority authorizes the sidewalk to be fenced or closed.
-Walkways shall be of sufficient width to accommodate the pedestrian traffic, but in no case shall they be less than 4 feet (1219 mm) in width.
-Walkways shall be provided with a durable walking surface.
-Walkways shall be accessible in accordance with Chapter 11 of the International Building Code and shall be designed to support all imposed loads and in no case shall the design live load be less than 150 pounds per square foot (psf) (7.2 kN/m2).
+A walkway shall be provided for pedestrian travel that leads from a building entrance or exit of an occupied structure to a public way.
+Walkways shall be of sufficient width to accommodate the pedestrian traffic, but shall be not less than 4 feet (1219 mm) in width.
+Walkways shall be provided with a durable walking surface and shall be accessible in accordance with Chapter 11 of the International Building Code.
+Walkways shall be designed to support all imposed loads and the design live load shall be not less than 150 pounds per square foot (psf) (7.2 kN/m2).

 [BS] 1501.6.2 Directional barricades.
 Pedestrian traffic shall be protected by a directional barricade where the walkway extends into the street.
 The directional barricade shall be of sufficient size and construction to direct vehicular traffic away from the pedestrian path.

 [BS] 1501.6.3 Construction railings.

-Construction railings shall be at least 42 inches (1067 mm) in height and shall be sufficient to direct pedestrians around construction areas.
+Construction railings shall be not less than 42 inches (1067 mm) in height and shall be sufficient to direct pedestrians around construction areas.

 [BS] 1501.6.4 Barriers.

-Barriers shall be a minimum of 8 feet (2438 mm) in height and shall be placed on the side of the walkway nearest the construction.
+Barriers shall be not less than 8 feet (2438 mm) in height and shall be placed on the side of the walkway nearest the construction.
 Barriers shall extend the entire length of the construction site.
-Openings in such barriers shall be protected by doors which are normally kept closed.
+Openings in such barriers shall be protected by doors that are normally kept closed.

 [BS] 1501.6.4.1 Barrier design.
 Barriers shall be designed to resist loads required in Chapter 16 of the International Building Code unless constructed as follows:

-- 1. Barriers shall be provided with 2 × 4 top and bottom plates. - 2.
-The barrier material shall be a minimum of $\frac{3}{4}$ inch (19.1 mm) boards or $\frac{1}{4}$ inch (6.4 mm) wood structural use panels. - 3.
+- 1. Barriers shall be provided with 2-inch by 4-inch (51 mm by 102 mm) top and bottom plates. - 2.
+The barrier material shall be boards not less than $\frac{3}{4}$ inch (19.1 mm) in thickness or wood structural use panels not less than $\frac{1}{4}$ inch (6.4 mm) in thickness. - 3.
 Wood structural use panels shall be bonded with an adhesive identical to that for exterior wood structural use panels. - 4.
-Wood structural use panels $\frac{1}{4}$ inch (6.4 mm) or $\frac{1}{16}$ inch (1.6 mm) in thickness shall have studs spaced not more than 2 feet (610 mm) on center. - 5.
-Wood structural use panels $\frac{3}{8}$ inch (9.5 mm) or $\frac{1}{2}$ inch (12.7 mm) in thickness shall have studs spaced not more than 4 feet (1219 mm) on center, provided a 2-inch by 4-inch (51 mm by 102 mm) stiffener is placed horizontally at the mid-height where the stud spacing exceeds 2 feet (610 mm) on center. - 6.
-Wood structural use panels $\frac{5}{8}$ inch (15.9 mm) or thicker shall not span over 8 feet (2438 mm).
+Wood structural use panels $^{1}/{4}$ inch (6.4 mm) or $^{15}/{16}$ inch (23.8 mm) in thickness shall have studs spaced not more than 2 feet (610 mm) on center. - 5.
+Wood structural use panels $^{3}/{8}$ inch (9.5 mm) or $^{1}/{2}$ inch (12.7 mm) in thickness shall have studs spaced not more than 4 feet (1219 mm) on center, provided that a 2-inch by 4-inch (51 mm by 102 mm) stiffener is placed horizontally at mid-height where the stud spacing is greater than 2 feet (610 mm) on center. - 6.
+Wood structural use panels 5/8 inch (15.9 mm) or thicker shall not span over 8 feet (2438 mm).

 [BS] 1501.6.5 Covered walkways.

-Covered walkways shall have a minimum clear height of 8 feet (2438 mm) as measured from the floor surface to the canopy overhead.
+Covered walkways shall have a clear height of not less than 8 feet (2438 mm) as measured from the floor surface to the canopy overhead.
 Adequate lighting shall be provided at all times.
 Covered walkways shall be designed to support all imposed loads.
-In no case shall the design live load be less than 150 psf (7.2 kN/m2) for the entire structure.
+The design live load shall be not less than 150 psf (7.2 kN/m2) for the entire structure.